Skip to main content

 • It's strongly recommended that you read the Reach The Top guide before starting to work towards your award to make sure you fully understand what you need to do.
 The materials provide more advice and guidance on the award requirements, as well as some ideas for what you could do to meet them.

-• Download the KSA Logbook and Completion form to start keeping track of your progress towards the King's Scout Award.
+• Download the KSA Logbook and Completion Form to start keeping track of your progress towards the King's Scout Award.
+Make sure you select the correct Logbook form for the KSA criteria you are following.

-In order to get approval locally and by headquarters, don’t forget to double-check your logbook against the KSA sign-off checklist.
+In order to get approval locally and by headquarters, don’t forget to double-check your logbook against the KSA signoff checklist.
+Make sure you select the correct checklist for the KSA criteria you are following.

 Requirements can be adapted to suit each young persons abilities.
 See our guidance on flexibility.